XiaoyiHan6/FSDmethod/README.md

 ---

-Our paper has been accepted by prcv2024, and the specific code release time will be after 7.10.
+Our paper has been accepted by acm mm asia2024, and the specific code release time will be after oct.
+11.

-This repository is the official implementation of our paper titled " Benchmarking Multi-Scene Fire and Smoke Detection".
-It includes the Multi-Scene Fire and Smoke Detection (FSD) Bencharmk，five kinds of previous FSD Datasets，and a new testing set from these datasets (all testing sets) we used.
-We reprocessed the previous FSD datasets and unified the format of the labels for all datasets so that people can use them easily.
+This repository is the official implementation of our paper titled "Fire and Smoke Detection with Representation of Burning Intensity".
+It includes our Fire and Smoke Detection (FSD) method code and several General Object Detection (SSD, RetinaNet, Faster RCNN, FCOS, and our method).
+We standardized the coding style for easier use.
+The repository will be made available until it is accepted.

 ---